fazlan-pera/logger/README.md

 # How to use

-Change configuration.xml file with your datbase credentials.
+Change configuration.xml file with your datbase credentials. <br />
- <DATABASE> -- the root tag for database settings
+ DATABASE -- the root tag for database settings <br />
- <url> -- url of the database used
+ url -- url of the database used  <br />
- <username> -- database username
+ username -- database username <br />
- <table> -- table name
+ table -- table name <br />
- <password -- password for database
+ password -- password for database <br />

 # Features to be released